Petronius Maximus: Murder of Valentinian III and accession of Maximus

-Once Aëtius was dead, Maximus asked Valentinian for Aëtius's now-vacant position, but the Emperor refused; Heraclius, in fact, had advised the Emperor not to allow anyone to possess the power that Aëtius had wielded.
+Once Aëtius was dead, Maximus asked Valentinian for Aëtius's now-vacant position, but the Emperor refused; Moreover, Heraclius had advised the Emperor not to allow anyone to possess the power that Aëtius had wielded.
 According to John of Antioch, Maximus was so irritated by Valentinian's refusal to appoint him as his magister militum that he decided to have Valentinian assassinated as well.
 He chose as accomplices Optilia and Thraustila, two Scythians who had fought under the command of Aetius and who, after the death of their general, had been appointed as Valentinian's escort.

 Maximus easily convinced them that Valentinian was the only one responsible for the death of Aetius, and that the two soldiers must avenge their old commander, while at the same time also promising them a reward for the betrayal of the Emperor.
 On 16 March 455 Valentinian, who was in Rome, went to Campus Martius with some guards, accompanied by Optilia, Thraustila and their men.
 As soon as the Emperor dismounted to practice with the bow, Optilia came up with his men and stabbed him in the temple.
 As Valentinian turned to look at his attacker, Optila finished him off with another thrust of his blade.
 At the same moment, Thraustila killed Heraclius.
 The two Scythians took the imperial diadem and robe and brought them to Maximus.

 The sudden and violent death of Valentinian III left the Western Roman Empire without an obvious successor to the throne.
 Several candidates were supported by various groups of the imperial bureaucracy and the military.
 In particular, the army's support was split among three main candidates: Maximianus, the former domesticus (bodyguard) of Aëtius, who was the son of an Egyptian merchant named Domninus who had become rich in Italy; the future emperor Majorian, who commanded the army after the death of Aetius and who had the backing of the Empress Licinia Eudoxia; and Maximus himself, who had the support of the Roman Senate and who secured the throne on 17 March by distributing money to the officials of the imperial palace.